Maserati: FIAT ownership

-On 19 May 1993, 17 years after having rescued it from liquidation, Alejandro De Tomaso sold his 51% stake in Maserati to FIAT, which became the sole owner.
+On 19 May 1993, 17 years after having rescued it from liquidation, Alejandro De Tomaso sold his 51% stake in Maserati to Fiat, which became the sole owner.

 In 1994, the aging Quattroporte III/Royale was replaced by the Quattroporte IV which was ultimately based on Biturbo underpinnings.
 Styled by Marcello Gandini, it was initially available with a V6 engine shared with the Ghibli II.
 A more powerful V8 variant was made available in 1996 and "Seicilindri" and "Ottocilindri" (six and eight cylindres in Italian) badging was introduced to distinguish between the two models.
 The engine of the V8 model was a development of the Shamal's V8.

-Over two decades after the ill-fated Chrysler TC by Maserati during Chrysler's brief ownership stake in Maserati, the two companies became interconnected again when FIAT purchased majority control of Chrysler in 2011 as a result of Chrysler's bankruptcy.
-Maserati and Citroen also later interconnected for the first time since 1975, following the Stellantis merger in 2021.
+Over two decades after the ill-fated Chrysler TC by Maserati during Chrysler's brief ownership stake in Maserati, the two companies became interconnected again when Fiat purchased majority control of Chrysler in 2011 as a result of Chrysler's bankruptcy.
+Maserati and Citroën also later interconnected for the first time since 1975, following the PSA-FCA merger in 2021 with the formation of Stellantis.

 Ferrari

-In July 1997, FIAT sold a 50% share in the company to Maserati's long-time arch-rival Ferrari (Ferrari itself being owned by FIAT).
+In July 1997, Fiat sold a 50% share in the company to Maserati's long-time arch-rival Ferrari, as the latter itself being owned by Fiat.
 In 1999, Ferrari took full control, making Maserati its luxury division.
 A new factory was built, replacing the existing 1940s-era facility.

 The steps taken by the new parent company resulted in the improved Quattroporte Evoluzione which was introduced at the March 1998 Geneva Motor Show.